maxim-gulik/dots-client/README.md

 # About
 The clone of the classis Dots game inspired by https://www.dots.co/dots/

-The game is a sample demonstrates the view to a convenient solid framework for fast development of hypercasual/casual games.
+The game is a sample that demonstrates my view on the architecture of a framework that allows fast delivery of hyper-casual/casual games with minimal friction and a solid level of production quality.

 # Get Started
 1. Clone the repo